influxdata/helm-charts/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](./LICENSE)
 [![](https://github.com/influxdata/helm-charts/workflows/helm-charts%2Frelease/badge.svg?branch=master)](https://github.com/influxdata/helm-charts/actions)

-Helm charts are in beta and subject to change.
+InfluxData Helm charts are in beta and subject to change.
 The code is provided as-is with no warranties.
-Beta features are not subject to the support SLA of official GA features.
+Beta features are not subject to the support service level agreement (SLA) of general availability (GA) features.

 ## Usage